Dragon's Lair (1983 video game): Reception

 Dragon's Lair initially represented high hopes for the then-sagging arcade industry, fronting the new wave of immersive LaserDisc video games.
-A quote from Newsweek captures the level of excitement displayed over the game: "Dragon's Lair is this summer's hottest new toy: the first arcade game in the United States with a movie-quality image to go along with the action ...
-The game has been devouring kids' coins at top speed since it appeared early in July."
 Arcade operators at its release reported long lines, even though the game was the first video arcade game to cost 50 cents.
-Operators were also concerned, however, that players would figure out its unique predefined game play, leading them to "get the hang of it and stop playing it".
-By July 1983, 1,000 machines had been distributed, and there were already a backlog of about 7,500.
-Lifetime sales exceeded 16,000 cabinets.
+By July 1983, 1,000 machines had been distributed, with a backlog of about 7,500.
+The game’s growing popularity was covered by Dan Rather in a three-minute report on CBS Evening News.
+Newsweek hailed the game as "this summer's hottest new toy: the first arcade game in the United States with a movie-quality image to go along with the action."
 By the end of 1983, Electronic Games and Electronic Fun were rating Dragon's Lair as the number one video arcade game in USA, while the arcade industry gave it recognition for helping turn around its 1983 financial slump.
 Dragon's Lair received recognition as the most influential game of 1983, to the point that regular computer graphics looked "rather elementary compared to top-quality animation".

 John Nubbin reviewed Dragon's Lair for Different Worlds magazine and stated that "Most who have tried Dragon's Lair [...] like it - enough to keep shoving 50 cents into it time and time again."